La Convención province

-La Convención Province is the largest of thirteen provinces in the Cusco Region in the southern highlands of Peru.
+La Convención is the largest of thirteen provinces in the Cusco Region in the southern highlands of Peru.

-As part of the higher-altitude Amazon basin at the foot of the Andes, La Convención is one of three Peruvian provinces that prominently figure in national coffee production, the other being Chanchamayo province in Junín state and Jaén province in Cajamarca state.
+As part of the higher-altitude Amazon basin at the foot of the Andes, La Convención is one of three Peruvian provinces that prominently figure in national coffee production, the other being Chanchamayo province in Junín and Jaén province in Cajamarca.

 Geography

-The La Convención Province is bounded to the north by the Junín Region and the Ucayali Region, to the east by the Madre de Dios Region, to the south by the Anta Province, the Calca Province and the Urubamba Province, and to the west by the Ayacucho Region and the Apurímac Region.
+The province of La Convención is bounded to the north by the Junín Region and the Ucayali Region, to the east by the Madre de Dios Region, to the south by the provinces of Anta, Calca and Urubamba, and to the west by the Ayacucho Region and the Apurímac Region.

-La Convención province is approximately 220 km long from north to south.
+La Convención is approximately 220 km long from north to south.
 Within that distance, the land of La Convención reaches has a maximum elevation of 6264 m at Salcantay, on the border of La Convención, Anta, and Urubamba provinces, and a minimum elevation of 284 m in the Amazon Basin along the Ucayali River.
 Between the glaciers and tundra of Salcantay and other high mountains to the rain forests of the Amazon Basin the topography is extremely rugged and varied.